TiesdeKok/LearnPythonforResearch/README.md

  3. Install Anaconda.
 A couple of notes:
  	* For a first install, I recommend ticking the boxes to make it your primary installation and adding it to your path.
  	* It is worth to take note of the installation directory in case you ever need to find it again.
- 4. Check if the installation work by launching a command prompt (terminal) and type `python`, it should Anaconda at the top.
+ 4. Check if the installation works by launching a command prompt (terminal) and type `python`, it should say Anaconda at the top.
  	* On Windows I recommend using the `Anaconda Prompt`

 *Note:* Anaconda also comes with the `Anaconda Explorer`, I haven't personally used it yet but it might be convenient.